 Some say that because MOGAI does include people who are heteroromantic and/or cisgender, the term shouldn’t be used at all.

-This is essentially an argument against inclusivity founded on the principle that some aces aren’t “queer enough.”
+This is essentially an argument against inclusivity founded on the principle that some people aren’t “queer enough.”
 Heteroromantic and heterosexual are not the same thing.
+Not everybody is both.